 This is the most common type of IOL.
 Monofocal lenses offer clear vision at a single focal point, or as the name mono implies – only one distance.
 The lens is designed for either close, intermediate or distance vision.
 Most people have their monofocal IOL set for distance vision.
 Therefore, reading glasses may still be needed to see up close.

 This type of lens does provide a few different focusing distances within the same lens so some people who choose this type of IOL may find that they do not need to wear glasses after surgery.
 However, with a multifocal IOL, there is sometimes a tradeoff in quality of vision.
-For example, patients who choose a monofocal lens might have clearer distance vision than a patient who chooses a multifocal lens.
+For example a patient who chooses a monofocal lens might have clearer distance vision than a patient who chooses a multifocal lens.

 There may also be some issues with seeing glare and halos around lights after dark, which can make night driving difficult.
 Each person is different, but some people may still need to wear glasses, at least some of the time, with a multifocal IOL.

-Toric IOLs are designed for astigmatism and can correct the refractive error caused by an irregularly shaped cornea.
-They can offer distance vision that is often even clearer than before developing cataracts.
-But, like monofocal IOLs, toric IOLs are only designed to correct vision at one distance.
-Patients may still need to rely on reading glasses or contact lenses for near and intermediate range vision.
+Toric IOLs (both toric monofocal IOLs and toric multifocal IOLs) are designed for astigmatism, thus can correct this refractive error caused by an irregularly shaped cornea.
+Toric monofocal and toric multifocal IOLs provide similar advantages and disadvantages as standard monofocal and multifocal IOLs, however are designed for astigmatism specifically.
+Patients may still need to rely on reading glasses or contact lenses for near and intermediate range vision depending on which lens you choose.

-Accommodating IOLs are designed to provide similar distance vision to a monofocal IOL, but they flex forward slightly when looking at near objects, providing a greater range of vision.
+Accommodating IOLs are designed to provide similar distance vision to monofocal IOL, but they move or “accommodate” when looking at near objects to bring them into focus, providing a greater range of vision.
 Some people find that their need for reading glasses is reduced after surgery, but they may still require them to see very small print and perform other near vision tasks.

 These IOLs are designed to provide a full range of vision from near to far, with the goal of providing clear vision across all distances.
 In most cases, these lenses help minimize or eliminate the need for glasses after cataract surgery.
 There are several new IOLs currently under development and in clinical trials, with the hope of improving vision at every distance.